HussinSaheb/Eng14Final/README.md

 #### <a name="manual-replica">To deploy the replica-set manually</a>

-This is what our mongo cookbook AMI will automatically do for you.
-Only do the following if you are not using the available AMI.
+This is what our mongo cookbook will automatically do for you.
+Only do the following if you are not using the available cookbook.
 ```
 sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv EA312927
 ```